mattlee821/MSc_proteins-crc/README.md

 ## analysis
 1. MR analysis of plasma proteins and CRC
 2. MR analysis of CRC and plasma proteins
-2. colocalisation of plasma proteins and CRC
+3. colocalisation of plasma proteins and CRC
-3. colocalisation of plasma proteins and gene expression
+4. colocalisation of plasma proteins and gene expression
-4. colocalisation of gene expression and plasma proteins
+5. colocalisation of gene expression and plasma proteins
-5. MR analysis of gene expression and CRC
+6. MR analysis of gene expression and CRC
-6. Gene-Set enrichment analysis of associated proteins
+7. Gene-Set enrichment analysis of associated proteins
-7. Sensitivity analysis
+8. Sensitivity analysis
+9. Interpretation and visualization

 ## code